onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     if __name__ == '__main__':
         app.run(debug=True)

-Note that on the line under the command "# Allow frontend to access backend", we are giving permission to the localhost access to the backend API.
+Note that on the line under the comment '# Allow frontend to access backend,' we are granting localhost access to the backend API.
 Later, the URL of the Vercel hosted frontend will be inserted.

-The  `jsonify()` function in the code above converts Python data structures (like dictionaries and lists) into JSON format and returns an HTTP response.
+The `jsonify()` function in the code above converts Python data structures (such as dictionaries and lists) into JSON format and returns an HTTP response.
 When you return JSON data using  `jsonify()`, Flask automatically sets the response header as follows:

     http

     Content-Type: application/json

 This tells the client (e.g., a browser) that the response is JSON (in contrast to HTML).
-Browsers render HTML visually as web pages.
-Browsers process JSON with a JavaScript interpreter.
-After they process the data in the JSON, browsers such as Chrome, Firefox, and Edge, display  JSON is a readable format.
-(Older browsers may show it as plain text.)
-A Next.js frontend app that receives JSON from the backend API will take the data and format it into a webpage.
+Browsers render HTML visually as web pages, whereas JSON is processed by a JavaScript interpreter.
+After processing the JSON data, browsers such as Chrome, Firefox, and Edge display it in a readable format.
+(Older browsers may display it as plain text.)
+A Next.js frontend app that receives JSON from the backend API will use the data to generate a webpage.

-#### 4. Git commit and push changes
+#### 4. Commit and Push Changes to Git

     bash